Ousmane Dieng: Early life and youth career

+Dieng grew up in Lot-et-Garonne in southwestern France.
+His father Ababacar, originally from Senegal, was a former professional basketball player in France.

-Dieng grew up in Lot-et-Garonne, where his father, Ababacar, played basketball.
-At the youth level, he played for Villeneuve Basket Club and JSA Bordeaux.
-Dieng attended INSEP in Paris.
-He competed for its under-18 team at the Next Generation Tournament.
+At the youth level, Dieng played for Villeneuve Basket Club and JSA Bordeaux.
+He attended the national athletics boarding school INSEP in Paris, and competed for its under-18 team at the Next Generation Tournament.

 Professional career

 Centre Fédéral (2020–2021)

 In the 2020–21 season, Dieng averaged 12.6 points, 5.8 rebounds, and 2.9 assists per game for Centre Fédéral in the Nationale Masculine 1.

 New Zealand Breakers (2021–2022)

 On 1 June 2021, Dieng announced that he would play for the New Zealand Breakers of the National Basketball League (NBL) in the 2021–22 season, alongside fellow Frenchman and eventual 2022 NBA draft selection Hugo Besson.
 He became the first European player to join the league's Next Stars program to develop NBA draft prospects.
 Dieng had also been recruited by major college basketball programs and the NBA G League Ignite.
 Dieng left the Breakers on 17 April 2022 in order to prepare for the 2022 NBA draft.